cboursnell/transfuse/README.md

 Transfuse intelligently merges your multiple de novo transcriptome assemblies.
 Run multiple assemblies with different de novo assemblers, or different settings in the same assembler and have them combined into a single high quality transcriptome.

-Transfuse takes in the reads you used to do the assembly and a list of fasta files and produces a single output fasta file.
+Transfuse takes in the reads you used to perform your transcriptome assembly and a list of your assemblies as fasta files and produces a single output fasta file.

 ### Installation and Running